alessiaianes/real-time-emotion-recognition/README.md

 ## Overview

-This project implements a real-time emotion recognition system using optical flow, face detection, and emotion analysis.
+This project is a Jupyter Notebook developed in an IDE (VS Code) that implements a real-time emotion recognition system using optical flow, face detection, and emotion analysis.
 The system uses a webcam feed to capture video, detects faces with MTCNN, analyzes facial emotions with DeepFace, and visualizes motion using optical flow with OpenCV.

 ## Prerequisites

 Before running the code, ensure the following tools and libraries are installed:

-- Python 3.x
+- Python 3.9 (this works both with Tensorflow and MTCNN)

 ## Setup Instructions